Knockout: Physical characteristics

 A basic principle of boxing and other combat sports is to defend against this vulnerability by keeping both hands raised about the face and the chin tucked in.
 This may still be ineffective if the opponent punches effectively to the solar plexus.

 A fighter who becomes unconscious from a strike with sufficient knockout power is referred to as having been knocked out or KO'd (kay-ohd).
 Losing balance without losing consciousness is referred to as being knocked down ("down but not out").
 Repeated blows to the head, regardless of whether they cause loss of consciousness, may in severe cases cause strokes or paralysis in the immediacy, and over time have been linked to permanent neurodegenerative diseases such as chronic traumatic encephalopathy ("punch-drunk syndrome").
 Because of this, many physicians advise against sports involving knockouts.

 Knockdown

 A knockdown occurs when a fighter touches the floor of the ring with any part of the body other than the feet following a hit, but is able to rise back up and continue fighting.
 The term is also used if the fighter is hanging on to the ropes, caught between the ropes, or is hanging over the ropes and is unable to fall to the floor and cannot protect himself.
 A knockdown triggers a count by the referee (normally to 10); if the fighter fails the count, then the fight is ended as a KO.

-A flash knockdown is a knockdown in which the fighter hits the canvas but recovers quickly enough that a count is not started.
+A flash knockdown is a knockdown in which the fighter hits the canvas but is not noticeably hurt or affected.